matrix-io/matrix-documentation/docs/index.md

 Low-level C++ drivers for sensors and available components.

 [Read more about MATRIX HAL](matrix-hal/index.md)

+## What do you need to get started?
+* Raspberry Pi
+* MATRIX Creator

 ## Support
 * Post questions or comments on [community.matrix.one](http://community.matrix.one/)